Mineral Sanitizers for Pools and Spas

 What Are the Benefits of Mineral Sanitizers?

 There are so many benefits associated with mineral sanitizers in pools and spas.
 As we’ve already mentioned, the biggest immediate benefit is that mineral systems can greatly reduce the amount of chlorine or bromine needed in your pool or spa.
 If you’re using a salt chlorinator, mineral systems will also reduce the wear and tear on your salt cell.
-Aside from the obvious financial benefit of reduced sanitizer demand, this also brings a few other benefits that you can feel in the water.
+Besides from the obvious financial benefit of reduced sanitizer demand, this also brings a few other benefits that you can feel in the water.
 Lower levels of chlorine and bromine in the water mean less skin and eye irritation, and no more faded swimsuits.
 Mineral systems are also known to condition the water for a softer feel.
 In addition, they can help maintain pH balance in the water over a longer period of time.

 Even with these benefits, the main reason pool and spa owners switch to mineral sanitizers is simply because they’re easy to use.
 Just choose the correct size for your water volume, install it, and you're all set.
 Some mineral systems come paired with a pre-measured chlorine or bromine cartridge.
 Once the minerals or chemical cartridges are used up, you simply replace the cartridge.
 No measuring or guesswork needed!
 Most pool and spa mineral cartridges are good for about 4–6 months.
 If it comes with a chemical cartridge, those usually last 1–4 weeks.
 The amount of time cartridges last depends on brand, size, application, and frequency of pool or spa use.
 This easy approach to pool sanitation saves a lot of time on pool maintenance!